 There can be some numbness over your hip for a few hours.
 If you receive a shot with both a pain reliever and a steroid, the pain will probably go away right away.
 The pain could come back after a few hours if the steroid hasn’t kicked in.
 Steroid medicine can take up to a few days to start working, which is why there may be some pain after.
 To reduce pain ice your hips for ten to twenty minutes at a time.
 Once the steroid begins to set in the pain relief can last for several days to months or longer.

-Ready to relieve your hip bursitis pain with hip bursa injections?
-Contact Non-Surgical Spine Center today to schedule your appointment.
+We know that pain can make your entire day centered around trying to find solutions to it.
+Are you ready to relieve your hip bursitis pain with hip bursa injections?
+Contact Non-Surgical Spine Center today to schedule your appointment through our website or give us a call at (843) 856-9669.
 We look forward to getting a hold of your pain for you.